ansarilaith/laith-taha/EZIoT_SDK/README.md

 ### Deleting Credentials/Account

 **IMPORTANT:** If you delete your credentials, everything on the server will be lost.
 All data, all knowledge that you ever had an account.

+`eziot.delete_creds()`

+You will be prompted.
+If you indicate yes, bye-bye to everything.